 The world is becoming more and more paperless.
-This is being applied not only for the environment-conscious people but for almost everyone as most organizations now prefer to store data in a system rather than piling tons of files in the workplace.
+This is being applied not only to environment-conscious people but to almost everyone as most organizations now prefer to store data in a system rather than piling tons of files in the workplace.

 - Patient’s Name

 - Card Numbers

 According to hhs.gov, “Information security is the protection of information and information systems from unauthorized access, use, disclosure, disruption, modification or destruction.”
 Securing data in healthcare is as important as gathering them.

 The health industry is not exempted from cyber attacks.
 In fact, it is now becoming the target of most cybercriminals to gain profit as hospitals usually have low security.
 Hackers usually steal the information of a patient by breaking into the organization’s website or by using phishing campaigns on the patient’s email address.
 Data stolen is being used to create fake identifications to buy medical equipment or use medical insurance at the expense of others.

 As mentioned earlier, some cyber criminals use medical insurance at the expense of others.
 This means that your medical bills aren’t just the thing that is in danger but also the patient’s health for the medical history cannot be modified.
 Doctors and physicians might be misled with incorrect information due to the patient’s stolen identity.
 These errors can even cause fatal consequences when the patient is wrongly diagnosed.

 3. For the reputation of the hospital and healthcare providers.

 Making sure that patients’ data is being protected will not only secure the individuals but will also maximize the hospital’s reputation.
 Negative experiences will not result in positive reviews so it is a must to keep the trust between healthcare providers and their patients.